 New car lead times mean you may be in for a frustrating wait before your car's delivered; some cars have longer lead times than others

-With dealerships having opened their doors and a number of online car buying platforms emerging in the wake of the COVID-19 pandemic, you may expect everything is back to normal when it comes to buying a new car.
+With dealerships largely operating as normal and a number of online car-buying platforms emerging in the wake of the COVID-19 pandemic, you may expect everything to be back up to speed when it comes to buying a new car.
 However, that’s not quite the case, as there are still a number of hurdles for your new car to cross before you collect the keys for it.

-For starters, there are still production delays due to a limited supply of parts needed to build a new car.
+For starters, while the situation is now showing signs of easing, there are still production delays due to a limited supply of parts needed to build a new car.
 A shortage of semiconductor chips, which are used in a new car’s myriad computing systems, has reigned in the number of new cars coming off the production line, and the conflict in Ukraine has also impacted the supply of parts produced in the country.

 All of this means that, if you place an order now for a new car, you may need to wait a while before it’s ready to collect.
 Depending on the make and model, you may have to sit tight for anywhere between a few weeks to a number of months.
 In some extreme cases, it may take a year or more before your new car has been shipped to the UK.

 If you aren’t too fussed over the spec and colour of your next car, there is the possibility of going buying a car that’s from dealer stock.
 These cars will already have been built, though as they’ve yet to be registered you will be the car’s official first owner by the time you buy and collect it.
 However, depending on what’s available in the dealer’s inventory, you may find the dealer stock pickings to be on the limited side – especially if you were specifically looking for a car in a certain specification.
 Don’t expect bargains, either, as the shortage of new cars has pushed prices of nearly new and used models up.

 We spoke to car manufacturers in June 2023 to find out what the waiting times were like for their latest models, here’s what we found out…